camunda/camunda-docs-manual/content/reference/rest/execution/local-variables/post-local-variables.md

 ---

-Updates or deletes the variables in the context of an execution.
+Updates or deletes the variables in the context of an execution by id.
 The updates do not propagate upwards in the execution hierarchy.
 Updates precede deletions.
 So, if a variable is updated AND deleted, the deletion overrides the update.